Missouri’s anti-abortion advocates cheer as attorney general authorizes trigger ban

 But abortion rights advocates who have long fought to preserve the right to an abortion worry the court’s decision will have far-reaching consequences for women across the state.

+"In states like Missouri, we are fighting a compounding crisis made worse because of a defund Planned Parenthood law that is shorthand for blocking patients from access preventative health care services at the Planned Parenthood health centers or any provider if that is a provider of their choice," said Yamelsie Rodriguez, president and chief executive of Planned Parenthood of St. Louis and Southwest Missouri.

-The decision puts women’s lives at risk, especially Missouri’s women of color and low-income residents, said Pamela Merritt, executive director for Medical Students for Choice.
+The decision puts women’s lives at risk, especially Missouri’s women of color and low-income residents, said Merritt, the executive director for Medical Students for Choice.

 “For the state of Missouri and in the St. Louis region, where we have infant and maternal mortality rates for Black women and babies that are four times worse than the general population, this is both the worst moment to be withdrawing access to reproductive health care and criminalizing abortion,” Merritt said.